dongi01/SmartIrrigation_IoTUniTN/README.md

 Once you installed it you have to download some libraries to be able to operate on the ESP32 and manage http comounication between NodeJS server and ESP32.

-First of all oper Arduino IDE and go to `tool > Board > Boards Manager`, search for ESP32 by Espressif Systems and press install.
+First of all open Arduino IDE and go to `tool > Board > Boards Manager`, search for ESP32 by Espressif Systems and press install.

 <img src="readmeImages/boardManager.png"  width="500">